hyosung11/Launch-School/Courses/journal.md

 19:14 Still drilling on practice problems.
 I'm getting there.

 19:43 I switched to reading the API book.
 Time to go up to put the kids to bed.

+20:30 Continuing to study the API book.
+I will get this job at ChurnZero!

+20:46 Tired and ready to break for the night to watch some TV.